ixoja/shorten/README.md

 # shorten
 This is a simple URL shortener.
-It is splint into frontend and backend parts which communicate by gRPC.
+It is split into frontend and backend parts which communicate by gRPC.
 Frontend serves a static HTML page and provides a simple HTTP API.

 # Build and run